yuan-fei/Coding/Algorithm_notes.md

 	* [single-number-iii](https://leetcode.com/problems/single-number-iii): group by the distiguished bit of the result of xor.
 * Boyer-Moore majority vote: [1/2 Majority votes](https://leetcode.com/problems/majority-element), [1/3 Majority votes](https://leetcode.com/problems/majority-element-ii)
 	* Intuition for 1/k majority votes: eliminate at most 1 majority vote in each k votes
+	* Implementation: 1/k majority requires k-1 candidate space for there are at most k-1 competence for the majority
-	* Distributedable: slice the array and DC will return correct result
+	* Distributable: slice the array and DC will return correct result

 ## Tricks
 * <a name='skip_duplicates_in_sorted_array'></a>Skip duplicates in **sorted** array: move pointer only once in each loop